-Latinos are turning out at a rate of 2 to 1 for Democrats so far in the 2016 primaries.
+Latinos turned out at a rate of 2 to 1 for Democrats in the 2016 primaries.
 See the "Mapping the Latino Vote" tab for more details and methodology, and what this could mean for the parties and the Latino vote in the November 8 general election.

 Mapping the Latino vote in the primaries

 Updated June 8 — Which U.S. party holds more sway over the Latino vote?
 The Democrats—and that could have big implications for the November 8 general election.
 In this primary season, Latinos turned out at a rate of 2 to 1 for Democratic primary contests over Republican ones, even while overall Republican turnout is hitting record numbers.
 Based on exit polls and vote counts, we project in the map above how many Latinos participated in the primary contests, and from that, the rate at which they’re turning out for both parties in each state.